-ACC 474 Advanced Accounting II (4 semester hours)
+ACC 474 Advanced Accounting II

 A continuation of advanced accounting topics for students who wish to qualify for admission to the accounting profession.
 The course focuses specifically on accounting practices and procedures for governmental and not-for-profit entities, partnership entities, fiduciary entities (estates and trusts), and a variety of accounting issues dealt with in reorganizations and bankruptcy situations.
 A set of practicum experiences is integral to this course.
-Prerequisites: ACC 471 Advanced Accounting I. Offered spring.
+Prerequisite: ACC 471 Advanced Accounting I. Offered spring.